w3f/polkadot-wiki/docs/general/builders-program.md

 :::info Square one initiative

-The [Square One initiative](https://substrate.io/ecosystem/square-one/) is a step behind the Substrate Builders Program as it helps early stage teams who are committed to build on
+The [Square One initiative](https://substrate.io/ecosystem/square-one/) is a step behind the Substrate Builders Program as it helps early-stage teams who are committed to building on
 {{ polkadot: polkadot :polkadot }}{{ kusama: kusama :kusama }} find their feet in the ecosystem.
-Teams will navigate through the resources available in Substrate, and one of those resources is the Substrate Builders Programme that will be accessible to teams once the are ready to leave Square One.
-More information about the initiative can be be found on [this blog post](https://www.parity.io/blog/introducing-square-one).
+Teams will navigate through the resources available in Substrate, and one of those resources is the Substrate Builders Programme that will be accessible to teams once they are ready to leave Square One.
+More information about the initiative can be found in [this blog post](https://www.parity.io/blog/introducing-square-one).

 :::